ytyulkinaxway/axway-open-docs/content/en/docs/catalog/manage_subscriptions.md

 ## Approve or reject a subscription

-As an asset provider, you can approve or reject subscription requests to assets in the AMPLIFY Unified Catalog.
+As an asset provider, you can approve or reject subscription requests to assets in the Amplify Unified Catalog.
 However, only users that are assigned to the Central Admin role and DevOps Service accounts can approve or reject subscriptions.

 Follow the steps below to approve a subscription:

-1. In AMPLIFY Central, select **Subscriptions** in the left navigation bar.
+1. In Amplify Central, select **Subscriptions** in the left navigation bar.
 2. Use the top filter drop-down to filter the subscription by their status.
 3. Select a subscription that has the status set to **Awaiting Approval.**
 4. Review the asset subscription request details.